RoiShabi/cpu-perf-docs/README.md

 ### I/O Interfaces

 Those are units within the processor, which interact with main memory, other processors, hard disks, monitors and so on.

+### Registers

+Register file is memory a memory storage of data which is only relevant in the current context of the CPU, and they mostly hold data between following operations.
+Some registers hold the address of the current instruction, the address the top of the stack, and more.

 ## When Performance began to matter